 From paper Santa hats to felted acorns and waterless snow globes, there’s no shortage of crafts your loved one can create during the holiday season.
 Making crafts can prevent aggression by giving your loved one something positive to focus on while reducing stress.
 Creating Christmas crafts also helps with hand-eye coordination and increases cognitive health.

 Living alone at home in the golden years can present a few unique challenges.
-Trust San Antonio senior care professionals to help your senior loved one maintain a higher quality of life while he or she manages an illness and performs the daily tasks of living.
+Trust in-home care San Antonio professionals to help your senior loved one maintain a higher quality of life while he or she manages an illness and performs the daily tasks of living.
 Reach out to us at Home Care Assistance if you need compassionate, professional care for your loved one.
 Call one of our friendly Care Managers today at (210) 495-6300.